dpjl/nc-wef/README.md

 # nc-wef
- Nextcloud - watch external folder
+Nextcloud - watch external folder: watch a folder and call files:scan and memories:index.